supermodel/supermodel/packages/cli/README.md

 For more information about Supermodel visit <https://supermodel.io>.

 ## Overview
 Supermodel JSON Schema models are JSON schemas files written in YAML format.
-The conventions with Supermodel models is that one YAML file represents one model.
-See [Supermodel JSON Schema Model](#supermodel-json-schema-model) for more details about the Supermodel Model.
+By convention on YAML file represents one model.
+It is also customary for all Supermodel models to include a model id (JSON Schema `$id` field).
+See [Supermodel JSON Schema Model](#supermodel-json-schema-model) for more details.

-Models can be freely arranged in a directory structure under the `supermodel` directory.
-The structure might reflect the systems or domains and subdomains of an application to ease further navigation.
+Models can be freely arranged in the directory structure under the `supermodel` (precisely `supermodel/<username>`) directory.
+It is recommended that the directory structure reflects the application domains and subdomains to further ease the organization of models.

 <img src="exampleDiagram.png">

 The Supermodel CLI then facilitates the creation of these models as well as working with them.
-See [Usage Examples](#usage-examples) for some examples of how can be the Supermodel CLI used.
+Refer to [Usage Examples](#usage-examples) for some examples of how can be the Supermodel CLI used.

 ## Installation